apnadkarni/blt/doc/drawerset.rst

 *index*
   The number of the drawer.
 Indices start from 0.
 The index number of a drawer can change as other drawers are added, deleted, or moved.
 There are also the following special non-numeric indices.

   **active**
     This is the drawer whose handle is where the mouse pointer is currently located.
 When a handle is active, it is drawn using its active colors.
-    The **active** index is changes when you move the mouse pointer over another drawer's handle or by using the **activate** operation.
+    The **active** index is changes when you move the mouse pointer over another drawer's handle or by using the **handle activate** operation.
 Note that there can be only one active drawer at a time.

-  **current**
-    The index of the current drawer.
-This is set by the **see** operation.

   **end**
     The index of the last drawer.